Mr. Popper's Penguins (film): Plot

-As time goes on, having the penguins around helps Popper become closer to his children.
+As time goes on, having the penguins around helps Tom become closer to his children.
 The penguins lay three eggs.
 Two eggs hatch, but one does not.
-Popper becomes obsessed with seeing the last egg hatch, causing him to lose his job.
-Eventually Popper sadly realizes that the egg will never hatch, and, after being given permission from Nat to do so, decides to donate the penguins to the zoo.
+Tom becomes obsessed with seeing the last egg hatch, causing him to lose his job.
+Eventually Tom sadly realizes that the egg will never hatch, and, after being given permission from Nat to do so, decides to donate the penguins to the zoo.
 Then, he is re-employed but his children and ex-wife, Amanda, are disappointed by his decision.

-Popper finds a letter from his father—included in the original crate with Captain but lost when Popper broke the crate by accident—telling him to hold his children close and love them and apologizing for not being a better father that Popper needed.
-Having second thoughts, Popper asks his children and former wife to help him get the penguins back from the zoo, however, they are not in the penguin enclosure.
+Tom finds a letter from his father—included in the original crate with Captain but lost when Tom broke the crate by accident—telling him to hold his children close and love them and apologizing for not being a better father that Tom needed.
+Having second thoughts, Tom asks his children and former wife to help him get the penguins back from the zoo, however, they are not in the penguin enclosure.
 During a brief argument with Nat, he reveals to them his true motives for wanting the penguins and that he plans to separate them.
 After Nat lies and says that they're too late to save them, the family manages to find and free the penguins.
 Nat and the zoo's security give chase, but the Poppers manage to escape with the penguins and flee to the restaurant, where they are confronted by Nat and the police.
-Upon seeing how Popper had reunited his family and saved the penguins, Van Gundy sells him the restaurant while Nat is arrested.
-Popper decides to renovate and reopen the restaurant.
-Popper and his family travel to Antarctica with the penguins, allowing them to live with their own kind.
-Popper's first penguin, Captain, is revealed to have laid another egg.
-Popper tells his children that they will visit the penguins when the egg hatches.
+Upon seeing how Tom had reunited his family and saved the penguins, Van Gundy sells him the restaurant while Nat is arrested.
+Tom decides to renovate and reopen the restaurant.
+Tom and his family travel to Antarctica with the penguins, allowing them to live with their own kind.
+Tom's first penguin, Captain, is revealed to have laid another egg.
+Tom tells his children that they will visit the penguins when the egg hatches.